jetlinkio/jetlink-android-sdk/README.md

 }
 ```

 That's All!
-JetLink is read to go!
-Now, ou have a messaging module in your app.
+JetLink is ready to go!
+Now, you have a messaging module in your app.

 Congratulations!!!